sRubyy/Pog-Deng-Game/README.md

     - Enter your bet when prompted.
     - The game will display your hand, the dealer's hand, and the result of the round.
     - Decide whether to play more or stop.
+    - Your total chips will be displayed at the end.

 ## Game Rules
 - **Player**: